weaviate/weaviate/docs/en/contribute/tech_vision_and_architecture.md

-# Technology Vision
+# Technology Vision & Architecture

-> SHORT DESCRIPTION OF THIS DOC
-> This document describes the technical vision of what Weaviate will be.
+> Description of the technical vision of Weaviate and the current and (planned) architecture.
-> To have an overview of what is implemented currently, look in the [Current Architecture](./tech_current_architecture.md) file.

 ## Introduction